Dslover3544/All-About-Me/README.md

-# All-About-Me
+# All-About-Me!
 Data Science &amp; Cybersecurity enthusiast | Python, C++, SQL, R | Building ML models, dashboards, and automated solutions to turn data into insights.”

 ---

-# Hi there 🥰, I'm Teni !
+# Hi there, I'm Teni 🥰!

 Welcome to my GitHub!
 I’m a **Data Science graduate at the University of North Texas**, I graduated in **May 2025**, I have a passion for **data, programming, and cybersecurity**.
 I enjoy transforming raw data into actionable insights, developing scalable solutions, and applying machine learning to address real-world problems.